msalibian/RBF/paper.md

 Residuals from a robust fit can generally be used to detect the presence of atypical observations in the training data. \autoref{fig:boxplot}
 displays a boxplot of these residuals.
-We note 4 possible outlying points (indicated with red circles).
+We note four possible outlying points (indicated with red circles).

 <!-- In addition to displaying the boxplot, we use the function